Including Members from Other Groups in Membership of Dynamic Groups

 Creating a New Azure AD Dynamic Group

 Apparently, the preview feature is available worldwide.
 I had no success using it in the Azure AD admin center.
 Any attempt to create a new group (of any type) generated the error: “per label policy, the selected visibility is not allowed” (Figure 1).
 No doubt this is due to some configuration I have tweaked, but the error message is obscure, to say the least.
+(Update: I discovered the root cause of the problem, which Microsoft say they will fix).

 But where the will exists, you get the job done, and PowerShell came to the rescue.
 I created the new dynamic group with the following command.
 You can see that the membership rule is that the membership comes from any user members in the specified groups.